Investing part of your portfolio outside of your home country and into international stocks is an important part of diversification.

-But while weighting by market capitalization makes decent sense on a domestic basis, it makes a lot less sense when applied internationally.
+But while weighting by market capitalization makes decent sense on a domestic basis, it makes less sense when applied internationally.
 When international indices weight themselves by market capitalization with no other factors, it results in a huge concentration into just two or three countries.
-This is because they are not just weighted by the market cap of each company, but also by the market cap of each country.
+This is because they are not just weighted by the market capitalization of each company, but also by the market capitalization of each country.

-Despite all this, I’m not necessarily even forecasting which country’s markets will do better than others.
+Despite all this, I’m not necessarily even forecasting that Japan won’t do well.
 That’s not the core point.

-But is there any particular reason why investors’ money should be 3x more concentrated in Japan than Canada?
+Is there any particular reason why investors’ money should be 3x more concentrated in Japan than Canada?
 Or 6x more concentrated in Japan than South Korea?
-Or 10x more concentrated in Japan than Brazil?
-Just because Japan is economically the biggest?
+Or 11x more concentrated in Japan than Brazil?
+Just because Japan’s stock market is the biggest

-There’s simply no good reason for international index funds to be weighted strictly by the economic size of each country.
+There’s no compelling reason for international stock funds to be weighted strictly by the stock market size each country.
 It makes far more sense to broaden and diversify more evenly, so that you’re not so heavily tied to the fate of just one country.
 Especially a shrinking country.

-For international stock funds, I just don’t think strict market capitalization weighting is the best way to go.
+For international stock funds, there’s no compelling reason that market capitalization weighting is the best way to go.
 I certainly don’t want most of my international stocks concentrated into Japan and Europe; I’d rather have broader exposure.
-That’s the more truly passive approach.

-In addition, you’ll be heavily invested in continental Europe (France, Germany, Switzerland) which shares interconnected geopolitical risks.
+In addition, you’ll be heavily invested in continental Europe (France, Germany, Italy, Spain, etc) which shares interconnected geopolitical risks.

-When you add another metric to the equation, though, it change which countries dominate the index.
+When you add another metric to the equation besides pure market capitalization, it change which countries dominate the index.
 Adding a dividend metric often reduces or eliminates Japan from the running.

-So if you split this, and instead put 50% of your international equities into the Vanguard International Stock Index ETF (VXUS), and 50% into the iShares International Select Dividend ETF (IDV), your exposure will be more evenly divided:
+For example, if you put 50% of your international holdings into the Vanguard International Stock Index ETF (VXUS), and 50% into the Vanguard International Dividend Appreciation Stock Index ETF (VIGI), your exposure will look more like this:

 Click on the image for a bigger view.

-That also helps to move some assets out of Japan and spread them around a bit, especially into Canada and India.
+That approach helps to move some assets out of Japan and spread them around a bit, especially into Canada and India.